Byzantine Multiple Access Channels -- Part I: Reliable Communication: The three user with at most one adversary

 \subsubsection{Deterministic coding capacity region}

-We first present our results for deterministic codes.
-Analogous to the notion of symmetrizability {\cite{CsiszarN88,AhlswedeC99}} in the AVC and AV-MAC literature, we give conditions under which at least one user cannot communicate with positive rate.
+We first present our results for \pink{the three user \bmac with at most one adversary under deterministic coding.} Analogous to the notion of symmetrizability {\cite{CsiszarN88,AhlswedeC99}} in the AVC and AV-MAC literature, we give conditions under which at least one user cannot communicate with positive rate.

 \paragraph{Symmetrizability conditions} \begin{defn} Let $(i,j,k)$ be some permutation of $(1,2,3)$.
 We define three symmetrizability conditions for $\mach$ (See Fig.~\ref{fig:symm1}-\ref{fig:symm3}). \begin{enumerate} \item We say that $\mach$ is $\cX_j\times\cX_k$-{\em symmetrizable by}~$\cX_i$ if for some distribution $q(x_i|x_j,x_k)$